Conrad Orzel: 2022–2023 season

 After underwhelming results in preceding years, Orzel opted to leave his coaches at the Toronto Cricket, Skating and Curling Club to work with Ravi Walia at the Ice Palace FSC in Edmonton, Alberta.
-Both he and his sister Amelia moved to Edmonton, never having lived away from home.

 Orzel was assigned to the 2022 CS Finlandia Trophy, finishing eleventh.
 He was eleventh as well at the 2022 Skate Canada International, and tenth at the 2022 NHK Trophy.

 At the 2023 Canadian Championships, Orzel placed second in the short program.
-He was fourth in the free skate, but remained second overall and won the silver medal.
+He placed fourth in the free skate, but won the silver medal.
 While national champion Keegan Messing was immediately named to compete at both the 2023 World Championships, the second Canadian men's berth was to be decided later, pending results at the 2023 Four Continents Championships, where both Orzel and fourth-place Stephen Gogolev were assigned.
-Orzel finished eighth at Four Continents, ahead of Gogolev in thirteenth.
+Orzel finished eighth at Four Continents.

+Orzel finished twenty-sixth in the short program at the 2023 World Championships and did not qualify for the free skate.

+2023–2024 season

+Beginning the season at the 2023 CS Nepela Memorial, Orzel came ninth.
+In his lone appearance on the Grand Prix, he finished in tenth place.
+At the domestic level, he went on to win the Skate Canada Challenge, the final qualifier to the 2024 Canadian Championships.
+At the national championships, Orzel had a "disastrous" short program, tripling both planned quad jumps and singling his triple Axel attempt.
+Tenth in that segment, he recovered with second-place free skate that boosted him to fourth overall.
+He finished 0.26 points behind bronze medalist Anthony Paradis.

+Skate Canada initially declined to name the Canadian team for the 2024 World Championships, pending the results of the 2024 Four Continents Championships in Shanghai, which Orzel attended alongside Wesley Chiu and Roman Sadovsky.
+Orzel finished seventeenth, and third among the Canadians.
+The two Canadian berths at the home ice World Championships were ultimately given to Chiu and Sadovsky.

+On May 1, Orzel announced that he was starting a new job at Rockbank Capital Corp in the role of Corporate Development and was thus retiring from competitive figure skating.